Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 windows
 ~~~~~

-* RegularExpression is a regular expression which should be matched against the line indicating the problem in the script output.
+* RegularExpression is a regular expression, which should be matched against the line indicating the problem in the script output.

 Example:
 ~~~~~